A downloadable tool

 • The SEUCK editor (you'll need to find that yourself)

-• Either a c64 or an emulator.
-(Vice preferred, emulator preferred)
+• Either a c64 or an emulator. (emulator preferred, Vice preferred)

 • The Exomizer cruncher, to make c64-runnable files.
 Using version 3.1 or above.
 You can use other crunchers but this is the default.
 There's a link to it in the docs.